Group Testing: An Information Theory Perspective: Applications of group testing

 An important cybersecurity problem is to efficiently determine which computer files have changed, based on a collection of hashes of various combinations of files (this is sometimes referred to as the `file comparison problem').
 Here the modified files correspond to defective items, with the combined hash acting as a testing pool.
 References \cite{goodrich2} and \cite{madej} demonstrate methods to solve this problem using nonadaptive procedures based on group testing.

-Khattab \etal\ \cite{khattab} and Xuan \etal\ \cite{xuan} describe how group testing can be used to detect denial-of-service attacks, by dividing the server into a number of virtual servers (each corresponding to a test), observing which ones receive large amounts of traffic (test positive) and hence deducing which users are providing the greatest amount of traffic.
+Khattab \etal\ \cite{khattab} and Xuan \etal\ \cite{xuan} describe how group testing can be used to detect denial-of-service attacks, by dividing the server into a number of virtual servers (each corresponding to a test), observing which ones receive large amounts of traffic (interpreted as a positive test) and hence deducing which users are providing the greatest amount of traffic.

 \paragraph{Database systems}